 Quantity of the starter.
 Sourdough starters are used in a variety of breads at anywhere from 5% to 50% of the total weight of the flour.
 Generally, the higher the percentage of starter, the more sour and fermented the flavor notes will be.
 However, this also depends on the…

 Feeding schedule and temperature of the starter.
 If the starter was fed more recently, the less sour the bread will be.
 If the starter is left to mature longer (past 12 hours or so), the acidity increases, giving the bread more tang.
 Similarly, cooler temperatures result in less sour bread, whereas warmer temperatures cause more acetic acid build-up and therefore more tang.

 The temperature of the dough while fermenting.
 Generally speaking, sourdough cultures are most active between 68 and 83 degrees.
 Acetic acid likes warmer temperatures and longer fermentation times.
 A baker's skill is in balancing temperature and timing.

 Type of flour.
 Acid-producing bacteria love whole grain and/or whole rye flours.
 These types of flours also provide sweetness, and therefore a flavor balance to the bread.

 Our goal at Voyageurs is to produce a balanced flavor profile in each loaf.
 With the right balance of tang, sweet, and savory, the bread will always be delicious!

 If you find that you prefer more tang, try our Jewish Deli Rye.
 It’s made with 40% whole rye and is on the menu every Friday.

 If you prefer a more mild tang, you’ll love our Country Loaf.
 It’s our signature classic French-style loaf made with a blend of white and whole wheat flours and a touch of whole rye & spelt.

-And if you’re not sure which flavors you prefer, start sampling!
-Visit our pre-order menu to learn more about each loaf and place an order for pickup or delivery.
+Really you can't go wrong.
+Visit our pre-order menu 👇 to learn more about each loaf and start sampling!